kczmr/lego-harry-potter/README.md

 ## Running the project

-## For some safety before you run project
+For some safety before you run project run

-run

 ```
 yarn cache clean
 ```

-Use
+then use

 ```
 yarn start